Estimated reading time: 5 minutes

-You may think that Sydney is popular for its Harbour Bridge and Opera House.
-Did you know that this busy city and surrounds like the Blue Mountains have some of the world’s most beautiful birds?
-This is probably the reason that most travelers with Sydney Top Tours asked the questions of ‘Where can I see birds in Sydney?
+You may think the main attractions of Sydney are Harbour Bridge and Opera House.
+Did you know that this busy city and its surroundings like the Blue Mountains have some of the world’s most beautiful birds?
+This is probably the reason that most travellers on a Blue Mountains Private Tour From Sydney with Sydney Private Tours asked the question ‘Where can I see birds in Sydney?
 Or Where can I see a kookaburra in Sydney?’.
-Hence, we thought of put this list of ‘The 10 Most Beautiful and Must-see Birds of Blue Mountains’.
+Hence, we thought of putting this list of ‘ Most Beautiful and Must-see Birds of Blue Mountains’.

-From all cockatoo bird varieties, you can find in Australia, it is easy to spot 4 in the Blue Mountains area.
+From all the cockatoo bird varieties, you can find in Australia, it is easy to spot 4 in the Blue Mountains area.
 And those are Sulphur-crested, Yellow-tailed Black, Galah and Gang-gang Cockatoos.

-Sulphur-crested cockatoos are the most common bird among all and mostly you can spot these birds in inner suburbs in Sydney too.
+Sulphur-crested cockatoos are the most common bird of all and mostly you can spot these birds in the inner suburbs in Sydney too.
 Whitewashed with a yellow crest is easy identification of this bird.
 Usually grows around 40 to 45 cm in length this noisy harsh squawking bird survives from eating insects and grains.

 Yellow-tailed black cockatoo

-Yellow-tailed Black cockatoo usually grows in the range of 55 to 60 cm and easily identifiable by black feathers with yellow-edged.
+Yellow-tailed Black cockatoo usually grows in the range of 55 to 60 cm and is easily identifiable by black feathers with yellow-edged.